 When he realized that many Great Danes were in need, the organization was formed and is still actively rescuing Great Danes.
 They are run by volunteers who care for the rescue center and the rescued dogs.

-They also provide trainers, veterinarians, and other services necessary to the rescued Danes within California.
+One Dane at a Time also provides trainers, veterinarians, and other services necessary to the rescued Danes within California.
 As of now, they only accept fosters within the state of California.
 However, they do adopt Great Danes out of state, but there are specific terms to apply.

 One Dane at a Time Details